GOVERNMENT AND PUBLIC SECTOR

 Public safety and emergency services

-Through AR, institutions and officials have visualised how to respond to emergency events, such as natural disasters.
+Through Artificial Intelligence and Spatial Computing, institutions and officials have visualised how to respond to emergency events, such as natural disasters.
 Thus, they have been able to design measures to permanently protect citizens' lives by developing evacuation routes or emergency assistance services.

 imageurl